 This version of scalloped potatoes is also ready in about 25 minutes and uses real ingredients and the differences in flavor and texture are immeasurable.
 Because I dice the potatoes and ham, there’s no tedious layering of the potatoes or ham slices.
 The dish is so quick because I boil the potatoes while the sauce is being made, so it comes together very quickly.
 Then it’s just a quick (optional) 5-10 minute broil in the oven to brown up the top layer of cheese.
 To be honest, most often I skip this step and go right to the table in just 20 minutes.

 We most often use leftover ham from a holiday dinner.
 However, diced, smoked ham is also readily available near the full-sized hams at the grocery meat counter.
-This recipe does not use deli-style ham.

 - 2 tablespoons unsalted butter

 - 3 tablespoons all-purpose flour

 - 1 small onion, minced

 - 2 medium garlic cloves, minced (about 2 teaspoons)